turbot/tailpipe-docs/docs/sql/querying-struct.md

   ...
 ```

-DuckDB doesn't have a `struct_keys` function analogous to `json_keys` but you can list the keys of STRUCT by casting to JSON
+DuckDB doesn't have a `struct_keys` function analogous to `json_keys`, but you can list the keys of STRUCT by casting to JSON:

 ```sql
 select